VulcanJS/vulcan-docs/source/tutorial-framework.md

 export default mutations;
 ```

-This mutation performs a simple check for the presence of a logged-in user, and then passes on the `document` property to one of Nova's boilerplate mutations, `newMutation`.
+This mutation performs a simple check for the presence of a logged-in user and whether they can perform the action, and then passes on the `document` property to one of Nova's boilerplate mutations, `newMutation`.

 Let's pass it on to our `createCollection` function in `collection.js`: